 One of the goals of the IEP is to determine what the least restrictive environment for the student's learning needs would be.
 For many, this means being in a regular classroom with their friends, where the teacher allows special devices or an aide to be present and educates the other children in the student's disability.
 For other students, this may mean being placed in a resource room where a special curriculum is taught to them by their own personal aid.

 The IEP is not a static report.
 The first IEP should be generated upon diagnosis of the disability or upon the disabled child's entering the school system.
 From there, you child's IEP should grow up with him or her, being regularly evaluated to make sure it's still meeting the child's needs all the way through elementary, middle, and high school.
-Once the child graduates and decides to work with activated carbon with a related company or to be a physicist or a food truck caterer, the post secondary school they attend will have their abilities department take over.
+Once the child graduates and decides to work at a dentist office in Terwillegar or to do psychological testing in Boise, or work as a food truck caterer; the post secondary school they attend will have their abilities department take over.

 Only students who have a federally recognized and medically diagnosed disability qualify for IED plans.
 So if you think your child may have ADHD, that is not enough to convince the school board.
 A doctor must confirm.